mfuentesg/codestation/README.md

-# Workstation provisioner
+# Codestation provisioner

-This repository contains all the required steps to configure my macbook, make it ready for development.
+This repository intends to have all the necessary/personal settings, plugins, packages, formulae, etc. making my machine ready for development.

+> All tasks are thought to work on macOS and to install packages in the same machine where ansible is executed

 ## Requirements

 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

+To use this repository, just run `make`.

+Happy codding!